microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 ```bash
   $ pod install
 ```
-> **IMPORTANT**:
-> the steps above are not yet operational.
-Currently, we only provide the Quick Authentication SDK for iOS as a binary framework.
-The package is located at [MSQASignIn.framework](../demos/iOS/MSQASignIn.framework).
-Please proceed as follows:
-> - Install [MSAL for iOS](https://github.com/AzureAD/microsoft-authentication-library-for-objc) by adding the following to your `Podfile` and running `pod install`:
->```
->    use_frameworks!
->
->    target 'your-target-here' do
->	   pod 'MSAL'
->    end
->```
-> - Follow [these instructions](https://developer.apple.com/library/archive/technotes/tn2435/_index.html#//apple_ref/doc/uid/DTS40017543-CH1-EMBED_SECTION) to embed the Quick Authentication SDK into your application.

 ## Initializing your application
 Create a `MSQAConfiguration` object to set the client ID for your application, which you will find in the Azure registration for your application.